sveawebpay/php-integration/README.md

 ?>
 ```

-The above example can be found in the [examples/firstorder] (https://github.com/sveawebpay/php-integration/blob/develop/example/firstinvoice/firstinvoice.php) folder.
+The above example can be found in the [examples/firstorder] (https://github.com/sveawebpay/php-integration/blob/develop/example/firstorder/) folder.

-Additional examples can be found under ### 1.9 Additional example below.
-TODO

 ## 1.1.2 Order building -- how to specify the order items
 Order row, fee and discount items are added to the order.
 Together the row items amount make up the order total to pay.